 Dilgo Khyentse Rinpoche—mahaguru, archetypal spiritual guide, and a close teacher and friend to Trungpa Rinpoche—was born in 1910 in Eastern Tibet and recognized as a tulku while still in his mother’s womb by Mipham Rinpoche.
 He died on September 28, 1991.
-The Tibetan and religious communities mark this date by the lunar calendar and, this year, the international ceremonies are on October 5.
+The Tibetan communities mark this date by the lunar calendar.
+This year his anniversary falls on October 13, 2022.

 Shechen Rabjam Rinpoche on Dilgo Khyentse